Multinomial logistic model for coinfection diagnosis between arbovirus and malaria in Kedougou: Statistical analysis of the coinfection influential factors

 In a second step we investigate the robustness of the variable selection using random forests.
 Introduced by \cite{Breiman}, random forests (RF hereafter) are a robust nonparametric method to deal with classification problems.
 They require only mild conditions on the data generating model.
 They are also less sensitive to weaknesses in the data, because the randomized tree generation procedure ensures that all covariates are more equally evaluated.
 Moreover, RF decision trees often perform well on imbalanced data sets because ensemble methods offer ways to rebalance the distributions in varied ways.
 In this study, RF models have the advantage of providing a ranking of covariates using the RF score of variable importance that is a useful and effective tool to find important covariates for interpretation.

 In a third step, we quantify the effects of the selected covariates using odds ratios.
-We compute odds ratios for one disease category relative to an other one and we contrast the effects of the covariates on the disease category, arboviral monoinfection, malaria monoinfection and coinfection.
+We compute odds ratios for one disease category relative to another one and we contrast the effects of the covariates on the disease category, arboviral monoinfection, malaria monoinfection and coinfection.